TheMetaGuy/Type-Analyser/readme.md

 Here are descriptions along with some examples of Type-Master usage.

-## **`extendedTypeOf( object )`**
+## **`getTypeOf( object )`**
 ---
-Accurately identifies the type of all Javascript objects not just the primitive types so it's much more useful than the built-in Javascript 'typeof' operator.
-It provides the same core functionality but also has the following advantages.
+Accurately identifies the type of all Javascript objects.
+It provides the same core functionality as the built-in Javascript 'typeof' operator but also has the following advantages.
 It;

 - returns the correct type for null, Array, **all** ES6 / ES2020 types and custom types ( E.g. your classes ).

 - works correctly with types correctly simulated via Polyfills (E.g. Symbol via Babel )

-- Distinquishes between different types of functions( regular, async, generator, arrow )
+- uniquely distinquishes between different types of functions( regular, async, generator, arrow )

 - correctly identifies types retieved from Iframes and Worker threads where passing of those types is supported.